 Experience University Campus Life While Overseas

-If you want to feel what it’s like to be a university student, university-based ESL programs might be the best option.
+If you want to feel what it’s like to be a university student, university-governed ESL programs might be the best option.

-Even those students who would admit, “I have zero ability in English”, are able to study at famous schools such as Columbia University, Boston University, Georgetown University, UCLA and others.
+Even those students who would admit, “I have no ability in English”, are able to study at famous English language programs such as Arizona State University, the University of Delaware, UC Irvine and others.
 Students who study at these schools are able to both enjoy university campus life and considerably improve their English skills.
 At these schools, the curriculum has been designed with the goal of learning English to study at university.
 Many of the instructors at university-based ESL programs possess advanced degrees in their respective fields providing a high quality of education.
-Even for those students not planning to become regular students at the university, the experience learning at these schools is excellent.
+Even for those students not planning to become regular students at the university, the experience of learning at these schools is excellent.

 Life on Large University Campuses

 University campuses in the United States can be very large.
 For example, one of the most famous universities on the West Coast, UCLA, is located on a 419-acre campus.
 Even larger is Western Michigan University which boasts a campus of 850 acres.
 On such large campuses, students can find impressive facilities such as dormitories, indoor pools, fitness centers, and basketball courts.
 Other facilities close by which students will find useful are libraries boasting countless volumes of literature, museums, movie theaters, churches, and post offices.
 Such large campuses can be interesting for students to experience.